Isaac96/CHAdeMOSoftware/README.md

 # Notes
+- There are a few configuration options in the software - press 'p' in the serial monitor to see them.
 - I am open to adding support for different CAN-bus BMS systems, and possibly different voltage and current sensors.
 If you want something added please at least send me the entire protocol.
 - The Leaf VCU requires a single modification to function correctly.
 Because its inputs are protected by voltage dividers, R17 (pulldown for IN2/D7) must be removed.
 - If you don't have a Leaf VCU or don't want to dish out 300 euros, you can use a standard Due.
 You will need an M24M02 EEPROM, two open collector outputs, and two 12V-tolerant inputs, as well as dual CAN transceivers.